Business

 With Puma’s stock under pressure, Chinese giants are circling the storied brand

-With 77 years of history behind it, 2025 might just be Puma’s worst — with losses piling up over the last year.
+With 77 years of history behind the brand, 2025 might just be Puma’s worst, as losses have piled up over the last year.
 At least the company’s new elite running shoe is a winner.

 Last week, Bloomberg reported that Fila and Jack Wolfskin owner Anta Sports was mulling a potential takeover of Puma — sending shares of the German sportswear maker up some 19% on Thursday, the most since late 2001.
 And Anta Sports isn’t the only suitor eyeing the discounted Puma, per sources cited in the report, as rival Chinese apparel firm Li Ning and Japan’s Asics might also be interested.